Stainless Steel vs Galvanised Steel: Which Should You Specify for Singapore Projects?

 Stainless steel

-• SS304: General architectural and construction use; suitable for most interior and semi-sheltered exterior applications.
+• SS304: General architectural and construction use; appropriate for most interior and semi-sheltered exterior applications inland.

-• SS316: Adds molybdenum for significantly improved chloride resistance; the correct specification for coastal locations, waterfront developments, and environments with salt air or chemical exposure.
+• SS316: Contains added molybdenum for significantly stronger chloride resistance.
+The correct specification for coastal locations, waterfront developments, and environments with salt air or chemical exposure.

 Galvanised steel